gianpaj/crately/README.md

 	git config receive.denycurrentbranch ignore
 	git config core.worktree ../crately

-Setup a post-receive hook to update the worktree folder after new changes have been pushed to the repo:
+Setup a `post-receive` hook to run the fabric script after new changes have been pushed to the repo:

 	nano hooks/post-receive